The Player (1992 film): Reception

 The Player was placed on 80 critics' year-end best lists, second only to Howards End in 1992.

 Awards and nominations

 Legacy

+In 1997, the film was adapted into a television pilot that wasn't picked up.
+It starred Patrick Dempsey, Michael Parks, Arye Gross, Shelley Duvall, Natasha Gregson Wagner, Jennifer Grey, and Seymour Cassel.

 In 2015, Entertainment Weekly's 25th anniversary year, it named The Player in its list of the 25 best movies since the magazine's beginnings.
 Rolling Stone listed The Player as one of the best movies of the 90's.

+A character named Griffin Mill appears in the 2025 TV series The Studio, played by Bryan Cranston.